 Knowing what exactly turned up your event is what every organizer would want to know and this is possible with the help of audience engagement tools or an event app.

-For instance, Glisser promotes engagement and audience participation at events through the use of the smartphones.
-It let attendees ask questions in real-time and hence you’ll be able to figure out which session rocked.
+Smartphones let attendees ask questions in real-time and hence you’ll be able to figure out which session rocked.
 Which in turn will help in analyzing the success and shortcomings of the sessions and speakers.

-Through event app, you will be able to see which sessions had the most check-ins.
-This data will help you in directing attendees towards a particular section if the crowd is not up to your expectations.
+Through the event app, you will be able to see which sessions had the most check-ins.
+This event data will help you in directing attendees towards a particular section if the crowd is not up to your expectations.

 #7.
 Web Analytics